pactus-project/PIPs/PIPs/pip-33.md

 ### Additional Parameters

-To provide users with greater flexibility and control, the Lock Time Transaction must include at least one lock parameter and one unlock parameter.
-Below are the definitions of the additional time parameters flags:
+To provide users with greater flexibility and control, the Lock Time Transaction must include at least one lock parameter and one unlock parameter as above.
+Below are the definitions of potential additional time parameter flags:

 Lockdays: